rangzen/t2/README.md

 ![diff screenshot](https://raw.githubusercontent.com/rangzen/t2/main/doc/Screenshot_20210925_diff.png)

-Don't forget the `--only-diff` or `-d` flag if you want to display only this part.
+Don't forget the `--diff-only` or `-d` flag if you want to display only this part.

 ### Translate from CLI